intel/vscode-oneapi-devcloud-connector/README.md

 ***

-This extension assists with configuring and establishing a VSCode Remote-SSH connection to the [Intel® DevCloud](https://devcloud.intel.com/oneapi/) development environment.
+This extension assists with configuring and establishing a VS Code Remote-SSH connection to the [Intel® DevCloud](https://devcloud.intel.com/oneapi/) development environment.

-The Intel® DevCloud cluster does not support VSCode Remote-SSH connections into the cluster's "login node."
-However, by creating an SSH tunnel you can establish a VSCode Remote-SSH session with a Intel® DevCloud "compute node."
+The Intel® DevCloud cluster does not support VS Code Remote-SSH connections into the cluster's "login node."
+However, by creating an SSH tunnel you can establish a VS Code Remote-SSH session with a Intel® DevCloud "compute node."
-This extension will help you locate and reserve a compute node and establish an interactive VSCode Remote-SSH session with that compute node.
+This extension will help you locate and reserve a compute node and establish an interactive VS Code Remote-SSH session with that compute node.

-Without this extension you must perform a [series of manual steps][manual-remote-ssh] to create the SSH tunnel and an interactive VSCode Remote-SSH connection to a Intel® DevCloud compute node.
+Without this extension you must perform a [series of manual steps][manual-remote-ssh] to create the SSH tunnel and an interactive VS Code Remote-SSH connection to a Intel® DevCloud compute node.

 [manual-remote-ssh]: <https://devcloud.intel.com/oneapi/documentation/connect-with-vscode>